neginmhd/bridging-vision-language-construction/README.md

 - Raw search data are provided for reproducibility
 - Analysis scripts support transparency of the review process
 - Supplementary materials extend the results reported in the paper

----

-## 📬 Contact
-For questions or collaboration, please open an issue or contact the author.